goodylabs/rails-dev-test/README.md

  Note:
 - No attention will be paid to the look and feel of this task.
 Pages can be plain HTML.

 ----------

+About:

+Products are created by the admin and should have fields such as: name, quantity, price.
+A user should have account in order to buy products (in other case user can't buy anything).
+Only products in stock (quantity > 0) are visible for user.
+On client side, products are stored in cookie for 1 day.
+If the user creates an order, cookie is cleared.
+Before being redirected to checkout page, quantity of every product in basket should be checked.
+If the user tries to order more than we have on stock, there would be an error message.
+Before creating order a form is validated
+After order create quantity of ordered products are updated Signed in users have "Orders" subpage and can check all their orders